Chimera Corner

 Me:

 I’m actually a writer and a mom.
 I’m primarily interested in writing fantasy novels, but I also write short stories.
-I’ve currently got a finished novel on the back shelf, The Roots of Healing, and am also revising a fantasy trilogy to send out for publication.
-I've completely finished the first book, Winterweave, and am working on the complete revisions for Coldsong and Winter's Fire.
-My current project is a continuation of this story, entitled Golden Rose.
+My current project is a sequel to Etched in Fire, called A Gift of Flame.
+I’ve got a finished novel (which needs serious rewriting) on the back shelf, The Roots of Healing, and am also revising a fantasy book to send out for publication, Goldsong.
 Well, to be fair, they’re not my first novels -- they’re my first novels I’ll let anyone see.
 When I was in junior high I wrote a really bad one (with two revisions taking it into my college years), and when I was in college I wrote one which might someday see the light of day, but which will be hacked to bits and reassembled first.

 This is a picture of Traedis, the main character of my trilogy (the artwork is by Ed Heil, a very talented artist and a good friend).
 (Check him out in the "Links to Friends" at the bottom of this page).